Cycling Accident Compensation Claims in the UK: A Comprehensive Guide

 • Preserve Evidence: Keep any damaged clothing or equipment exactly as they are after the accident.
 They might serve as evidence of the impact and severity of the collision.

-• Consult a Solicitor: It’s advisable to consult with a solicitor specializing in cycling accidents as soon as possible.
+• Consult a Solicitor: It’s advisable to consult with a solicitor specialising in cycling accidents as soon as possible.
 They can guide you through the process of filing a compensation claim and ensure your rights are protected.

 Remember, the actions you take immediately after a cycling accident can significantly impact your ability to receive fair compensation for your injuries and losses.
 It’s important to stay calm, take these steps, and seek professional legal advice.